aligent/Aligent_SocialLinks_M2/README.md

 If you would like to overwrite the default template, and display the links in another way, you can do that very easily.

-Create a new `social-links.phtml` file in your your themes folder inside `design`, E.g.
+Create a new `social-links.phtml` file in your theme's folder inside `design`, E.g.
 `app/design/frontend/Magento/{your_theme_name}/Aligent_SocialLinks/templates/social-links.phtml`

 Inside the template `$block` will be an instance of `Aligent\SocialLinks\Block\SocialLinks`, and you simply call